lbl-srg/obc/specification/source/useCases.rst

 * use the controls design tool to design a control sequence and export it as a CDL-compliant specification,
-* use the CDL to bid on a project and, when selected for the project, implement the control sequence in a building automation system, and
+* use the CDL to bid on a project and, when selected for the project, implement the control sequence in a building automation system,
+* use the control design tool to create control block diagrams in addition to control sequences and automatically produce a points list with a standard naming convention and/or tagging convention, a plain language sequence of operation, and verification that the control diagram includes all instrumentation required to complete the control sequence,
+* use the control design tool during construction to assist the controls integration process by identifying network protocol, communication protocol and points list discrepancies between systems and equipment,
 * use the commissioning and functional verification tool during commissioning.
-* Use control design tool to create control diagrams in addition to control sequences and automatically produce a points list with a standard naming convention and/or tagging convention, a plain language SOO, and verification that the control diagram includes all instrumentation required to complete the control sequence.
-* Use control design tool during construction to assist the controls integration process by identifying network protocol, communication protocol and points list discrepancies between systems and equipment.

 Controls design
 ^^^^^^^^^^^^^^^

-**Use Case 1: Customizing a control sequence for a VAV system**
+Customizing a control sequence for a VAV system
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+*Provided by Michael Wetter, LBNL.*

 This use case describes how to customize a control sequence
 for a VAV system.